About Kennesaw State University

 Kennesaw State University’s Favorite Facets of Curriculog

 |Embed and attach resources and relevant documents to proposals to provide valuable context when suggesting a new program or curricular change.||Rather than starting from scratch with micro-credentialing, leverage curriculum management software faculty and staff are already comfortable using.||

 Manage continuing and workforce education offerings and streamline registrations with software designed specifically for non-credit programming.

 |Learn more||Learn more|

 About Modern Campus

-Modern Campus is obsessed with empowering its 1,200+ higher education customers to thrive when radical transformation is required to respond to lower student enrollments and revenue, rising costs, crushing student debt and even school closures.
+Modern Campus is obsessed with empowering its nearly 2,000 higher education customers to thrive when radical transformation is required to respond to lower student enrollments and revenue, rising costs, crushing student debt, and administrative complexity.

 The Modern Campus engagement platform powers solutions for non-traditional student management, web content management, catalog and curriculum management, student engagement and development, conversational text messaging, career pathways, and campus maps and virtual tours.
 The result: innovative institutions can create a learner-to-earner lifecycle that engages modern learners for life, while providing modern administrators with the tools needed to streamline workflows and drive high efficiency.

 Learn how Modern Campus is leading the modern learner engagement movement at moderncampus.com and follow us on LinkedIn.